Local and Global Heights on Weighted Projective Varieties: Introduction

 \section{Introduction}

-In \cite{b-g-sh} authors introduced heights on the weighted projective spaces and proved that such heights satisfy basic properties of projective heights including Northcott's theorem.
+Let $\w=(q_0, \cdots, q_n)$ be a tuple of weights and $\P_{\w, k}^n $ the weighted projective space over a field $k$.
+In \cite{b-g-sh} was introduced a new height on $\P_{\w, k}^n $, called weighted height, and proved that such height satisfies basic properties of projective heights.
+This definition of weighted heights was motivated not only by its computational advantages, but also because such heights are more natural since they are defined on $\P_{\w, k}^n $ and not on some projective space $\P_k^n$ via the Veronese embedding.
+Such heights have been used in several computations in the moduli space of curves, rational functions; see \cite{M2, curri, mandili-sh} and are a very useful tool in using machine learning techniques in algebraic and arithmetic geometry.
 However, no complete theory of such heights exists.
+For example, weighted heights in \cite{b-g-sh} were not defined analytically via Cartier divisors, local weighted heights via line bundles, global weighted heights for closed subschemes.
+To the knowledge of authors this has not been done before.

-The main goal of this paper is to introduce the theory of weighted heights a-la Weil.
-In order to do this we had to develop the whole theory of Cartier and Weil divisors on weighted projective varieties, and then develop the theory of weighted heights via the local and global heights.
-Furthermore, we investigate whether the weighted heights can be expressed as local heights of weighted projective varieties as it happens for generalized greatest common divisors which are expressed as local heights of projective varieties; see \cite{MR2162351}.
-The paper is organized as follows.
+The goal of this paper is to introduce and develop the theory of weighted heights, inspired by Weil's approach.
+We achieve this by providing all the necessary tools for understanding and introducing weighted heights, which have not been extensively covered in the literature.
+To accomplish this, we focus on developing the theory of Cartier divisors on weighted projective varieties, exploring the analytic structure of weighted varieties, investigating weighted blow-ups, and introducing both local and global weighted heights an showing their fundamental properties.
+In our other work \cite{vojta-23}, we state some different versions of Vojta's conjecture for weighted varieties in terms of weighted local and global heights, and give an application to the greatest common divisor problem.

-In \cref{sect-2} we give a review and establish the notation for weighted projective varieties, Zariski topology, Veronese embedding, and singular locus of such varieties.
-We introduce weighted blow-ups and exceptional divisors on weighted projective varieties.

-In \cref{sect-3} we recall some of the basic setup for the Weil height machinery for projective spaces and projective varieties.
-In \cref{LWHM} we summarize all properties of local Weil heights and in \cref{GWHM} properties of global Weil heights for such varieties.
-Such setup will be important in this paper to draw an analogy between the Weil heights and weighted heights.
+This paper is organized as follows.
+In \cref{sect-3} we recall some of the basic setup for Weil height machinery on projective spaces and varieties.
+In \cref{LWHM} we summarize all properties of local Weil heights and in \cref{GWHM} the properties of global Weil heights for such varieties.
+Such setup will be important later in the paper to draw an analogy between Weil heights and weighted heights.

+In \cref{sect-2} we establish notation for weighted projective varieties and define Zariski topology, Veronese embedding, and singular locus of weighted projective varieties.
+Moreover, we introduce weighted blow-ups and exceptional divisors on weighted projective varieties.